ASEAN leaders arrive for landmark summit; will be chief guests

 Some experts feel that the meet can be an opportunity for India to present itself as a powerful ally to these countries in the strategic areas of trade and connectivity.

-The summit is expected to give boost to India-ASEAN cooperation in key areas of counter-terrorism, security and connectivity.
+The two-day summit is expected to give boost to India- ASEAN cooperation in key areas of counter-terrorism, security and connectivity.

 There will be a leaders retreat during which the leaders will have a "free and frank" discussion on January 25.
 The theme of the retreat session is maritime cooperation and security.